-In 2010, TURN launched PolicyVoice as a statewide network of organizations to engage low-income communities of color in the decision-making process for utility rates, energy efficiency programs, telecommunications, and renewable policies that impact their environment, health, and economic security.
-During the past six years, PolicyVoice has partnered with community and faith–based organizations in the Central Valley, Inland Empire, Antelope Valley, Long Beach, Los Angeles, San Diego, and the Bay Area.
+In 2010, TURN launched a statewide network of organizations to engage low-income communities of color in the decision-making process for utility rates, energy efficiency programs, telecommunications, and renewable policies that impact their environment, health, and economic security.
+TURN partners include community and faith–based organizations in the Central Valley, Inland Empire, Antelope Valley, Long Beach, Los Angeles, San Diego, and the Bay Area.

-PolicyVoice builds the power of communities to make policy, enforce regulations, and control institutions through training, research and action.
+The Organizing work provides leadership development, training, research and calls to action.
 We do this through community education and organizing in the following five ways:

 |Know Your Rights

 – Understand rules that protect consumers from fraud and abuse.

 Document Public Interest